psu-edu/PSU_COM_PBL/README.md

-This is the main menu for PBL cases with the menues for images for each case.
+This is the main menu for PBL cases with the menue for images for each case.